 Sanshin is the national instrument of Okinawa (one of the Japanese islands) and has a body made of snakeskin, as opposed to cat or dog skin on the Shamisen.
 Another major point of difference between them is the pick.
 The Shamisen has a large triangular pick, whereas the Sanshin has a finger-like pick resembling a large hollow fang, which the players wear on their index fingers and pluck the strings.

 The music of Japanese islands is very different from that of the Caribbean, and the Sanshin lies at the heart of Okinawan folk music.
-Besides family gatherings, weddings, festivals, the instrument has been an integral part of the Ryukyu culture, where it’s often associated with Deities and is celebrated as an instrument of legacy.
+Besides family gatherings, weddings, and festivals, the instrument has been an integral part of the Ryukyu culture, where it’s often associated with Deities and is celebrated as an instrument of legacy.

 Sanshin sounds like a banjo but has a very characteristic warm timbre to it.
 If you ever visit Okinawa, don’t forget to experience the beauty of this traditional instrument.
 You might find children as young as 2 years old or elders over 100 years playing the instrument.